-Time series with missing or irregularly sampled data are a persistent challenge in machine learning.
-Many methods operate on the frequencydomain, relying on the Fast Fourier Transform (FFT) which assumes uniform sampling, therefore requiring prior interpolation that can distort the spectra.
-To address this limitation, we introduce a differentiable Lomb-Scargle layer that enables a reliable computation of the power spectrum of irregularly sampled data.
-We integrate this layer into a novel score-based diffusion model (LSCD) for time series imputation conditioned on the entire signal spectrum.
-Experiments on synthetic and real-world benchmarks demonstrate that our method recovers missing data more accurately than purely time-domain baselines, while simultaneously producing consistent frequency estimates.
-Crucially, our method can be easily integrated into learning frameworks, enabling broader adoption of spectral guidance in machine learning approaches involving incomplete or irregular data.
+Time series imputation with missing or irregularly sampled data is a persistent challenge in machine learning.
+Most frequency-domain methods rely on the Fast Fourier Transform (FFT), which assumes uniform sampling, therefore requiring interpolation or imputation prior to frequency estimation.
+We propose a novel diffusionbased imputation approach (LSCD) that leverages Lomb-Scargle periodograms to robustly handle missing and irregular samples without requiring interpolation or imputation in the frequency domain.
+Our method trains a score-based diffusion model conditioned on the entire signal spectrum, enabling direct usage of irregularly spaced observations.
+Experiments on synthetic and real-world benchmarks demonstrate that our method recovers missing data more accurately than purely timedomain baselines, while simultaneously producing consistent frequency estimates.
+Crucially, our framework paves the way for broader adoption of Lomb-Scargle methods in machine learning tasks involving incomplete or irregular data.